Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 Despite the handsome design of the MDX key, it's rarely necessary to remove it from your pocket or purse.

-- As you approach the MDX, from about three feet away, models with the Technology Package will activate "puddle lights" that light the area in front of the doors.
+- As you approach the MDX, and are about three feet away, models with the Technology Package will activate "puddle lights" that light the area in front of the doors.

 - Upon touching the driver's door handle, the seats, steering wheel and side mirrors will automatically move to your previously determined settings.
 In addition, your presets for radio (AM, FM and SiriusXM® Satellite Radio4), speed dial and navigation locations (if equipped) will also be activated.